danielschemmel/meson-cpp-scaffold/README.md

 ### Windows Subsystem for Linux (WSL)

+Please remember that WSL is still very much experimental.
 WSL works only in a rather limited fashion, as ASAN will only be reasonably supported as of Windows 10 build 17093.
+Microsoft has announced that the release of the feature upgrade that would have been based on this build is delayed due to a bug.
 You want ASAN.

 ```
 $ # Setup WSL and install the Debian Linux "App" from the Microsoft Store
 $ sudo vi /etc/apt/sources.list # replace every occurence of "stretch" with the word "testing"
-$ sudo apt update && sudo apt full-upgrade
+$ sudo apt update && sudo apt dist-upgrade && sudo apt autoremove
 $ sudo apt install build-essential git ccache meson pkg-config libunwind-dev
 ```